-Sloane Shelton Independent Arts and Humanities Grants
+Summer 2023 Sloane Shelton Arts and Humanities Grants

 Are you eligible to apply?

-Students must be in good standing.
-If a student selected for a grant is placed on probation of any kind prior to leaving campus, the student will forfeit the grant.
+- If a student selected for a grant is placed on probation of any kind prior to leaving campus, the student will forfeit the grant.

-Non-U.S. citizens, who neither hold an F-1 visa nor a DACA card, should consult with the Director of International Education, Richard Cahill, about their options before applying.
+- Non-U.S. citizens, who neither hold an F-1 visa nor a DACA card, should consult with the Director of International Education, Richard Cahill, about their options before applying.

 Selection is based on an application process that asks students to demonstrate imagination, creativity, maturity, and thoughtful reflection about how this grant will contribute to their learning, both now and in the future.